laiduy98/cose-19/report/report.md

 # Data exploration

 In this part we will cover the main features that we discovered during the data exploration.
 The successful outcome of this block helped us to apply preprocessing and understood the data we were working with.
-It is important to mention, that in this part we used only metadata dataset which contained all useful information.
+It is important to mention, that in this part we used only metadata dataset which contained all useful information for the analysis.

 ## Dataset information

 This block is divided by two parts: the general information of a dataset and a language specificity.

-- As we can see on a picture, at our disposal are more than one milion papers.
+- First of all, as we can see on a picture, at our disposal are more than one milion papers.

 ![Paper's number](assets/images/data_explore_1.png)

-- The metadata data collection consists of following columns.
+- Secondly, the metadata data collection consists of following columns.

 ```python
 ['cord_uid', 'sha', 'source_x', 'title', 'doi', 'pmcid', 'pubmed_id',